HomeHealth & WellnessPreventive CareBack-to-School Infections and Beyond: Know Where To Go for Care

 About Emory Healthcare

-At Emory Healthcare, we’re here to help you find the care you need when you need it.
-With more than 2,800 doctors and 300 locations, including 11 hospitals, as well as primary care offices, urgent cares, and MinuteClinics, we’re delivering specialized care across the region.
+Emory Healthcare, we’re here to help you find the care you need when you need it.
+With more than 3,450 physicians in over 70 specialties, 425 locations and 11 hospitals, as well as primary care offices, urgent cares, and MinuteClinics, we’re delivering specialized care across the region.
 Find a doctor near you to help you get and stay healthy.

-If you’re not sure if a trip to the ER is needed, call your family doctor or the Emory HealthConnection, where registered nurses can help you find a location or specialist that’s right for you.
-Call 404-778-7777 from 7:30 a.m. to 6 p.m.
-EST (M-F).
+If you’re not sure if a trip to the ER is needed, call your family doctor or HealthConnection at 404-778-7777 and speak to an Emory nurse for assistance.

 SEARCH